 Stage 3 – Coating (for making reflective glasses):

 Coatings that make profound changes in optical properties can be applied by advanced high temperature technology to the cooling ribbon of glass.
 Online Chemical Vapour Deposition (CVD) is the most significant advance in the float process since it was invented.
 CVD can be used to lay down a variety of coatings, a few microns thick, for reflect visible and infra-red radiance for instance.
 Multiple coatings can be deposited in the few seconds available as the glass flows beneath the coater (e.g. Sunergy)

 Stage 4 – Annealing:

 Despite the tranquillity with which the glass is formed, considerable stresses are developed in the ribbon as the glass cools.
 The glass is made to move through the annealing lehr where such internal stresses are removed, as the glass is cooled gradually, to make the glass more prone to cutting.

 To ensure the highest quality, glass manufacturers carry out inspection at every stage.
 Occasionally a bubble that is not removed during refining, a sand grain that refuses to melt or a tremor in the tin puts ripples in the glass ribbon.
 Automated online inspection does two things.
 It reveals process faults upstream that can be corrected.
 And it enables computers downstream to steer round the flaws.
 Inspection technology now allows 100 million inspections per second to be made across the ribbon, locating flaws the unaided eye would be unable to see.

 Stage 6 – Cutting to Order:

-Diamond steels trim off selvedge – stressed edges- and cut ribbon to size dictated by the computer.
+The entire process of glass making is finally complete when diamond steels trim off selvedge – stressed edges- and cut ribbon to size dictated by the computer.
 Glass is finally sold only in square meters.